Economy of China: Currency system

 There is a complex relationship between China's balance of trade, inflation, measured by the consumer price index and the value of its currency.
-Despite allowing the value of the yuan to "float", China's central bank has decisive ability to control its value with relationship to other currencies.
-Inflation in 2007, reflecting sharply rising prices for meat and fuel, is probably related to the worldwide rise in commodities used as animal feed or as fuel.
-Thus rapid rises in the value of the yuan permitted in December 2007 are possibly related to efforts to mitigate inflation by permitting the renminbi to be worth more.
-An article published in International Review of Economics & Finance in 2010 by Mete Feridun (University of Greenwich Business School) and his colleagues provide empirical evidence that financial development fosters economic growth in China.
+Despite allowing the value of the yuan to "float", China's central bank has decisive ability to control its value with relationship to other currencies An article published in International Review of Economics & Finance in 2010 by Mete Feridun (University of Greenwich Business School) and his colleagues provide empirical evidence that financial development fosters economic growth in China.

-During the week of 10 August 2015, against the background of a slowing Chinese economy and appreciation of the U.S. dollar, the People's Bank of China devalued the renminbi by about 5%.
-The devaluation was accomplished by pegging the official rate to closing market rates.
+The renminbi is held in a floating exchange-rate system managed primarily against the US dollar.
+China has moved to an exchange rate system that references a basket of currencies and has allowed the renminbi to fluctuate at a daily rate of up to half a percent.
 A market-based "representative" exchange rate against the U.S. dollar is one of the requirements for designation of a currency as one with Special Drawing Rights (SDR) by the International Monetary Fund (IMF), one of China's goals.
 Since the late-2000s, China has sought to internationalize the renminbi.
 As of 2013, the RMB is the 8th most widely traded currency in the world.
-In November 2015 in advance of G-20 and IMF meetings, IMF director Christine Lagarde announced her support for adding the yuan to the SDR currency basket.
-The announcement gave 'green-light' to official approval at 30 November IMF meeting.
 The internationalization of the Chinese economy continues to affect the standardized economic forecast officially launched in China by the Purchasing Managers Index in 2005.

-As China's economy grows, so does China's Renminbi, which undergoes the process needed for its internationalization.
+Nonfinancial debt

+China aims for roughly 5% GDP growth and 2% inflation, using higher fiscal deficits and expanded local government bond issuance to replace shadow LGFVs with official debt.
+Total government borrowing, including LGFVs, has risen sharply to 124% of GDP, with local government debt over 60% and overall non-financial debt at 312%.
+In 2014, nonfinancial debt to GDP stood at ~140%.
+Despite accommodative monetary policies, weak domestic consumption and uncertain exports make growth targets challenging.
+Nonfinancial debt is the total nominal value of outstanding debt instruments issued by the non-financial corporate sector.
+This includes corporate, household and government debt.

+Household debt has risen past 60% of GDP, mainly from mortgages and leveraged investments, affecting 5–7% of adults.
+High savings provide some buffer, but a property slump, youth unemployment, and aggressive debt collection heighten financial and social stress.
+Limited regulations, including cautious personal bankruptcy laws, leave many households exposed while the government balances support with broader economic stability.

 Sectors

-Among the Fortune 500 companies in 2022, there are 136 in China.
-As of 2022, China was home to 351 largest listed companies measured by revenue in the Fortune Global 2000, ranking second globally.
+According to Fortune Global, of the world's 500 largest companies, 135 are headquartered in China.
+As of 2023, mainland China and Hong Kong were home to 324 largest listed companies measured by revenue in the Fortune Global 2000, ranking second globally.
 China is also home to more than two hundred privately held technology startups (tech unicorns), each with a valuation of over $1 billion, the highest number in the world.